tc39/proposal-regexp-v-flag/README.md

     [~~]
     ```

 1. The `u` flag suffers from confusing case-insensitive matching behavior.
 The `v` flag has different, improved semantics.
-See [issue #30](https://github.com/tc39/proposal-regexp-set-notation/issues/30) for details.
+See [the explainer](https://v8.dev/features/regexp-v-flag#ignoreCase) for an overview, or [issue #30](https://github.com/tc39/proposal-regexp-set-notation/issues/30) for more details.

 ### What’s the precedent in other RegExp flavors?